fence-io/website/content/articles/networking/linux-network-namespace/index.md

 # Network Namespace to Network Namespace connectivity

 In this section, we'll demonstrate that relying only on veth pairs isn't enough to interconnect two or more containers.
-This leads to conflicts in the Layer 3 (L3) routing table caused by introducing separate rules for different network namespaces.
+This leads to conflicts in the Layer 3 (L3) routing table caused by introducing separate rules for different network namespaces in root namespace routing table.
 Let's create a second network namespace `app2` and configure the veth pair as in the `app1`:

 ```
 ip netns add app2